Aortic Valve Stenosis - Topic Overview

 If you start to notice any of these symptoms, let your

 doctor know right away.
-If you have symptoms, you need treatment.
+If you have symptoms, your doctor will likely recommend a valve replacement.
 By the time

 you have symptoms, your condition probably is serious.
 If you have symptoms,